AInsights Entry for Allyl Propionate (CAS: 2408-20-0)

 8. Practical Insights for Formulators

-Allyl propionate is valued for its strong, fruity aroma that can enhance the sensory profile of both flavors and fragrances.
-It synergizes well with other fruity and floral notes, but care must be taken to avoid overpowering the formulation.
-Common pitfalls include using excessive amounts, which can lead to an artificial or cloying effect.
-It is often under-used in complex formulations where its impact could provide a desirable lift.
+Allyl propionate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
+It synergizes well with other esters and fruity compounds, enhancing the overall profile.
+Formulators should be cautious of its potency, as overuse can lead to an artificial or cloying effect.
+It is often under-utilized in complex formulations where its impact can be masked by heavier notes.

 Citation hooks: FlavScents; industry practice